Do me a quick favor: Close your eyes and try to remember how it felt when you got high for the very first time.

 Even though cannabis might be a natural remedy for many conditions, there are other plant-based alternatives that can get you through your tolerance break.

 Valerian root is a mild natural remedy for insomnia and anxiety.
 Lavender oil capsules also reduce anxiety and help you take the edge off and get through the day.

 Omega-3 fatty acids help the endocannabinoid system function properly.
-According to a study conducted by the Neurocentre Magendie in Bordeaux, France, a lack of dietary Omega-3 fatty acids leads to inhibited function of the CB1 receptors, which may result in mood swings and impaired emotional behaviour.
+According to a study conducted by the Neurocentre Magendie in Bordeaux, France, a lack of dietary Omega-3 fatty acids leads to an inhibited function of the CB1 receptors, which may result in mood swings and impaired emotional behavior.
 (4)

-To put this into our perspective, if you don’t consume enough Omega-3’s, you get poor performing CB1 receptors and the entire functioning of your endocannabinoid system is in jeopardy.
+To put this into perspective, if you don’t consume enough Omega-3’s you get poor performing CB1 receptors and the entire functioning of your endocannabinoid system is in jeopardy.
 This means you automatically need more weed to get high.

-Stock up on Omega 3’s by eating fish, nuts and seeds (like chia).
+Stock up on Omega 3’s by eating fish, nuts and seeds (like chia seeds).
 Alternatively, you can always supplement with Omega-3’s, but just make sure you find a reputable brand.

 - Marijuana tolerance is very common among stoners and largely depends on the frequency and volume of use.

-- Tolerance develops when you oversensitize CB receptors from excess cannabis, which then reduce in numbers.
+- Tolerance develops when you over-sensitize CB receptors from excess THC, which then reduce in numbers.

 - If you start noticing that you need increasingly more weed to get high, it’s time to take a tolerance break.

 - To regenerate your receptors back and rebuild your tolerance, abstain from weed from 1-4 weeks.